 Platforms in the gig economy assign work on a job-by-job or short-term basis, which, until now, has meant that workers are classed as self-employed contractors with no employment rights.
 But on March 16, 2021, Uber said it would guarantee minimum wage, holiday pay, and pensions to its 70,000 drivers in the UK.
 This followed a landmark ruling by the Supreme Court the previous month, which found that Uber drivers must be treated as workers rather than self-employed.
 The two ex-Uber drivers fighting for their rights in a five-year legal battle with the gig economy giant had finally won.

 The Uber announcement, which will mean that its workers earn at least the National Living Wage—£8.72 an hour, increasing to £8.91 on April 1, 2021—is likely to have repercussions across the wider gig economy.

 The shifts are part of growing momentum across the continent, where 11% of the EU workforce have already provided services through a platform.
-In February, the ruling in Italy that led to fines totalling €723 million for UberEats, Glovo, Just Eat and Deliveroo resulted in the Milan prosecutors’ office stating that more than 60,000 couriers must be offered contracts with fixed pay.
-Meanwhile in France, Just Eat opened 4,500 permanent contract positions for delivery drivers across 30 cities in January.
+In February, the ruling in Italy that led to fines totaling €723 million for UberEats, Glovo, Just Eat and Deliveroo resulted in the Milan prosecutors’ office stating that more than 60,000 couriers must be offered contracts with fixed payments.
+Meanwhile, in France, Just Eat opened 4,500 permanent contract positions for delivery drivers across 30 cities in January.

 Is it too early for gig workers to celebrate?